 If you’re not already enrolled in ACA-compliant coverage in 2022, the current open enrollment period is your chance to change that for 2023.

 2. Currently uninsured or enrolled in a non-marketplace plan?
 Delayed enrollment might mean missing out on free money.

 If you considered marketplace coverage in the past and found it to be unaffordable, you might currently be uninsured or enrolled in a plan that isn’t regulated by the ACA.
 Or you might have opted to buy ACA-compliant coverage outside the exchange, if you weren’t eligible for premium tax credits (subsidies) the last time you looked.

-But thanks to the American Rescue Plan, many people who weren’t eligible for subsidies in previous years will find that they are now.
+But thanks to the American Rescue Plan, many people who weren’t eligible for subsidies in previous years will find that they are now (these subsidy enhancements have been extended through 2025 by the Inflation Reduction Act, so they continue to be available).
 Those subsidies are only available if you’re enrolled in a marketplace/exchange plan, and the current open enrollment period is your chance to make the switch to a marketplace plan.

-In addition to being more widely available, premium subsidies are also larger than they were last fall.
-People who didn’t enroll last year due to the cost may find that coverage now fits in their budget.
+In addition to being more widely available, premium subsidies are also larger than they were before the American Rescue Plan.
+People who didn’t enroll in the past due to the cost may find that coverage now fits in their budget.

 Four out of five people shopping for coverage in the 33 states that use the federally-run marketplace (HealthCare.gov) will find that they can get coverage for $10/month or less.
 And millions of uninsured Americans are eligible for premium-free coverage in the marketplace, but may not realize this.